bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 Ludmilla's account (16 Persuasion) was also moving,
 > When word reached me of Petros Lorrimor's untimely passing, my first thought was 'not this year, not yet.'
 I also was blessed to work with the Professor on a common concern, and his assistance has proven invaluable.
 Although he has passed into the realm of the Lady of Graves, our need is great for men of the professor's caliber.
 I, for one, intend to honor his legacy by protecting the good citizens of Ustalav from the nefarious forces that would do them harm.

 Upon the conclusion of the funeral, Kendra said her goodbyes to the other guests and then invited the visitors to her home for a drink and to hear his last will and testament.

-Councilman Vashian Hearthmount, the will executor who must be present at the reading, has some other matters that he must first attend to, but assured Kendra that he should arrive in about an hour.
+- Councilman Vashian Hearthmount, the will executor who's presence was required for the reading, had some other matters that must be attended to first, but assured Kendra that he should arrive in about an hour.

 ## The Reading of the Will